monadli/ftl/README.md

 #### Intrinsic Operator ->
 Please note that all user defined operators are in form of functions with strict evaluation except the ones with parameters in form of functions or tail functions.
 The intrinsic mapping operator `->`, however, has the form of binary operator but in essence does not do strict evaluation.

-This is because it evaluates the left hand side first then pass the result to the right hand side before doing evaluation there.
-In other words, the right hand side evaluation dependes on result of left hand side evaluation.
+This is because it evaluates the left-hand side first then pass the result to the right-hand side before doing evaluation there.
+In other words, the right hand side evaluation depends on result of left-hand side evaluation.

 To achieve this, the intrinsic operator`->` always has lowest precedence when user defined operators appear at the same level.